emperatrizgarc/emperatrizgarc/README.md

 - 👋 Hi, I’m Emperatriz
-- I’m interested in books, and government tech projects that help to improve our public system
+- I’m interested in books, and government tech projects that help to improve our public system.
-- 🌱 I’m currently learning Agile Methods focus on Scrum framework
+- 🌱 I’m currently work with Agile Methods focus on Scrum framework

 <!---